Simple commodity production: Textual sources of the concept

 Commodities are objects of trade.
-To trade commodities, they have to be produced.
+To trade commodities, they have to be produced first so that they are available for sale.
 To produce and trade commodities costs definite amounts of labour time.
 Whatever the specific terms of trade may be, those terms of trade somehow have to be compatible with labour requirements (otherwise the trading system breaks down).
 Since people normally take their own interest and advantage into account when they trade (they have to be able to survive, and they want to prosper), labour requirements become a general regulator (a constraint or limit, with upper and lower bounds) of the terms of trade.
 The more that trade and markets develop, the more the value of commodities is set by the socially average replacement costs in living labour time, and the more prices will approximate that value.
 The higher the average labour content represented by commodities, the higher their value, and the lower their average labour content, the lower their value.
 In general, there is therefore an approximate correspondence between relative hours of labour worked, and the relative price levels of the products of that labour.